 The blueprint is the product of competing interests

-While the “people” have formal say over the blueprint in a democratic, very few people actually determine what is in the blueprint.
+While the “people” have formal say over the blueprint in a democracy, very few people actually determine what is in the blueprint.
 The blueprint is not the product of a neutral, rational process.
 Rather it is the product of competing interests.
-A state capitol is a building visited regularly by lobbyists paid by particular interests to rewrite the blueprint to their advantage.
-Corporations spend million each year to influence the blueprint.
-Interest groups hire specialists who dedicate their professional lives to understanding the blueprint and to positioning the interest group to have the most influence possible over the blueprint.
+A state capitol is a building visited regularly by lobbyists paid by particular interest groups to rewrite the blueprint to their advantage.
+Corporations spend millions each year to influence the blueprint.
+Interest groups hire specialists who dedicate their professional lives to understand the blueprint and to position the interest group to have the most influence possible over the blueprint.
 Year after year, groups compete: environmentalists vs. land developers, trial lawyers vs. doctors, labor vs. business . . .

 The blueprint is not neutral.

 The blueprint gives advantage to some and disadvantages to others.
 In this country, with its foundations in patriarchy and white supremacy, we have created blueprints that give advantage to white Christian cisgender men, and that disadvantage women, people of color, native communities and people who are LGBT.
 Many of these blueprints have served to keep certain communities in poverty.
 For example, following World War II, during an era in which America greatly expanded its middle class through housing policies, African American families were denied access to this wealth accumulation through redlining by banks and restrictive housing deeds.